Privacy, the Environment & Generative AI

 - What data GenAI tools may collect (chat, files/links, metadata) and how to limit it.

-- How to redact PII and sensitive info with reusable patterns.
+- How to redact Personally Identifying Information and sensitive info with reusable patterns.

 - A quick tool-hygiene checklist (history, training, browsing, exports, deletion).